filipviz/move-docs/content/en/docs/peace/foundation/governance.md

 |@theryanking#1111|0x8C00f41676Ce4670ae9FcBBF297a24736dc23cc3|ryan-breslow.eth|
 |@\_anna#5501|Unavailable|N/A|

 Stewards must agree to act in accordance with the will of the DAO, as expressed through the DAO's Governance Framework.
+Stewards must also agree to the [Code of Conduct](../code-of-conduct).
 The Multisig must maintain a Safe threshold equal to or greater than 60 percent of the number of Stewards.
 All Multisig transactions and signatures must be in accordance with the DAO's governance process.
 Stewards in violation of these principles are to be removed from the Multisig, at the discretion of dao-lawfirm.eth.

 ## II.
 Proposal Process
 > Before implementation, signatures and transactions from `peace.movedao.eth` and major updates to DAO documents, services, or processes must be submitted as Proposals and ratified by this process.